GTLIDAR/ltl_multi_agent/README.md

 To cite this work:
 ```
 @article{zhou2021reactive,
-  title={Reactive Task Allocation and Planning of A Heterogeneous Multi-Robot System},
+  title={Reactive Task Allocation and Planning for Quadrupedal and Wheeled Robot Teaming},
-  author={Zhou, Ziyi and Lee, Dong Jae and Yoshinaga, Yuki and Guo, Dejun and Zhao, Ye},
+  author={Zhou, Ziyi and Lee, Dong Jae and Yoshinaga, Yuki and Balakirsky, Stephen and Guo, Dejun and Zhao, Ye},
   journal={arXiv e-prints},
   pages={arXiv--2110},
   year={2021}